 For Simmons, working with Jarjour that evening was a new learning experience.

 “I was very fortunate to have been asked to be part of this,” said Simmons, a second-year Resident studying for a Master’s degree in Contemporary Performance at the Manhattan School of Music.
 “It was a great opportunity to perform outside academia,” he added.

 At the post-concert reception, over plates of cheeses, olives, and crackers, the concertgoers never left Jarjour’s side – they thanked him, asking him to sign CDs that they had bought.
 For one I-House Resident, Warda Sahtout (Syria), the Syrian guitarist’s appearance tonight was special, especially his rendition of “Hal Asmar Ellon,” the Syrian folk song.

 “Everyone sings it in Syria.
-They love song, they love music,” said Sahtout, a refugee from Damascus who is studying Conflict Resolution at Columbia University School of International and Public Affairs.
+They love song, they love music,” said Sahtout, formerly a refugee from Damascus who is studying Conflict Resolution at Columbia University School of International and Public Affairs.
 “Music is the best expression for everyone,” she added, pausing for a moment before continuing.
 “And this song means home.”

 The last time Jarjour was back in I-House was in the summer of 2012, when he visited New York for several days with his wife and two children.
 As a globetrotter himself who has lived in several cities across the world, Jarjour organizes I-House Alumni events wherever he goes, from Damascus to Brussels, and this past September, in Scotland – bringing together past Residents of the house, young and old.

 “I-House was established on the idea of opening people to each other, promoting international dialogue and understanding, and I think it’s great that the House is still continuing its mission,” Jarjour said.
 “The ideas of dialogue, openness, welcoming – being open to others – are what should be the way forward.”